rybak/VanillaWithFlake/README.md

 - Smooth Stone now has a crafting recipe (2 Stone Slabs vertically)

 ### Items
-- Arrows of Blindness (0:30) are now obtainable through Illusioners *(Note: Seemingly a bug with Arrows of Blindness makes the effect duration 8 times longer than it should be, therefore the Arrows state 4 seconds in their tooltip, however they last 32 seconds)*
+- Arrows of Blindness (0:30) are now obtainable through Illusioners *(Note: Seemingly a bug with custom Arrows makes the effect duration ~8 times longer than it should be, therefore the Arrows state 4 seconds in their tooltip, however they last 30 seconds)*
+- Arrows of Withering (0:10) are now obtainable through Wither Skeletons *(Note: Seemingly a bug with custom Arrows makes the effect duration ~8 times longer than it should be, therefore the Arrows state 1 second in their tooltip, however they last 10 seconds)*

 ### Loot tables
 #### General